kobolabs/metadata-style-guide/README.md

 > **Price Type Code**
 > Please submit prices that correspond with your territory and contract type.
 For prices that don't have tax included (applicable to CA, US), our system will automatically add taxes upon customer checkout.
 Please see below for a list of important price type codes.</br>

-> Prices without tax included (CA and US)</br>
+> Prices without tax included (CA, US and BRL)</br>
-> 01 – Wholesale prices in Canada and the US, without tax included</br>
+> 01 – Wholesale prices in CA, US and BRL, without tax included</br>
-> 41 – Agency prices in Canada and the US, without tax included</br>
+> 41 – Agency prices in CA, US and BRL, without tax included</br>
-> 03 – IPP prices in Canada and the US, without tax included</br>
+> 03 – IPP prices in CA, US and BRL, without tax included</br>
 </br>

-> Prices with tax included (EU, UK, and AU)</br>
+> Prices with tax included (EUR, GBP, AUD, NZD, ZAR, JPY and MXN)</br>
-> 02 – Wholesale prices in the EU, UK, and AU, with tax included</br>
+> 02 – Wholesale prices in the EUR, GBP, AUD, NZD, ZAR, JPY and MXN, with tax included</br>
-> 42 – Agency prices in the EU, UK, and AU, with tax included</br>
+> 42 – Agency prices in the EUR, GBP, AUD, NZD, ZAR, JPY and MXN, with tax included</br>
-> 04 – IPP prices in the EU, UK, and AU, with tax included" </br>
+> 04 – IPP prices in the EUR, GBP, AUD, NZD, ZAR, JPY and MXN, with tax included" </br>

 ### Correct Usage (example)	</br>